-Buying a home is one of the most exciting, yet stressful, times in someone’s life.
-Many would-be homeowners would prefer to be thinking about paint colors, flooring options and drawing up plans for an extensive kitchen remodel.
+Buying a home is one of the most exciting yet stressful times in someone’s life.
+Many would-be homebuyers would prefer to be thinking about paint colors, flooring options, and drawing up plans for an extensive kitchen remodel.

 What Is A Home Inspection?

-Depending on the size of the home the actual home inspection usually takes two hours; sometimes three and they will walk around the entire home, inspect the outside walls, a roof inspection (more on that below), foundation of the home and all the rooms inside.
+Depending on the size of the home, the home inspection usually takes two hours, sometimes three, and they will walk around the entire home, inspect the outside walls, a roof inspection (more on that below), the foundation of the home, and all the rooms inside.

-Here Is What A Home Inspector Won’t Do:
+Here Is What A Home Inspector Won’t Do

-Let’s say that the inspector tested one of the electrical outlets and there appears to be a problem with that outlet.
-The inspector will not offer to fix the electrical outlet but will make a note in the report that it’s not working.
+Let’s say that the inspector tested one of the electrical outlets, and there appears to be a problem with that outlet.
+The inspector will not specifically say what is causing the problem, nor will the home inspector offer to fix the electrical outlet.
+But they will make a note in the report that it’s not working.

-Another example would be if the inspector found a water stain on the ceiling just below a hallway bathroom.
-He/she will not offer to try and find and fix the leak but will make a note in the report of the water damage.
+Another example is if the inspector found a water stain on the ceiling below a hallway bathroom.
+The Appraiser will not state what caused the water damage, and they won’t offer to try and find and fix the leak, but they will make a note in the report of the water damage.

-A Home Inspector will not repair a home to meet local building codes but they may point out in the report areas of the home that are not up to “code”
+A Home Inspector will not repair a home to meet local building codes, but they may point out in the report areas of the home that are not up to “code.”

-Where To Find A Local Home Inspector:
+Where To Find A Local Home Inspector

-You have a couple of different options for this.
-First ask your Realtor for two or three referrals.
-I would also visit Yelp, Angie’s List and the Better Business Bureau online so you can find the right home inspector for your transaction.
-Suggestion – when calling around make sure you ask the following questions:
+First, ask your Realtor for two or three referrals.
+I would also visit Yelp, Angie’s List, and the Better Business Bureau online so you can find the right home inspector for your transaction.
+Here is a suggestion – when calling around, make sure you ask the following questions;

 - Do you go on to the roof to complete a roof inspection?